apache/spark/UPDATING.md

   Previously, `Operator.__init__()` accepted any arguments (either positional `*args` or keyword `**kwargs`) without complaint.
 Now, invalid arguments will be rejected. (https://github.com/apache/incubator-airflow/pull/1285)

+- The config value secure_mode will default to True which will disable some insecure endpoints/features

 ### Known Issues
 There is a report that the default of "-1" for num_runs creates an issue where errors are reported while parsing tasks.
 It was not confirmed, but a workaround was found by changing the default back to `None`.